utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 - Start a new step and choose the **Select Columns** function.
 - You can use the dropdown on **Select Columns** field or just start typing names for type-assist.
 Choose the following columns:
-  - District_Name
+  - District Name
-  - School_Number
+  - School Number
-  - School_Name
+  - School Name
-  - Instruction_Type
+  - Instruction Type
-  - Charter_Type
+  - Charter Type
-  - Grade_Level
+  - Grade Level

 <img src="img/sped-locs-select-cols.png" width="300">

 ### Clean School Number

-Next, we need to clean the `School_Number` column, which looks like this:
+Next, we need to clean the `School Number` column, which looks like this:

 <img src="img/sped-school_numb_col.png" width="200">

 There are a number of ways we could fix this, but we'll use a function called **Clean text**.

 - Start a new step and choose **Clean text**.
-- For the columns, choose `School_Number`.
+- For the columns, choose `School Number`.
 - You can leave the Spaces and Capitalization fields as is, but go ahead and look at the options there.
 - For **Characters**, check the _Punctuation_ box.
 This will remove all punctuation-type characters from the field, which would include our leading `'` character.

 <img src="img/spec-clean-school-numb.png" width="300">

-Now we have a clean `School_Number` field that will match up with our `CAMPUS` field in the CSTUD datasets.
+Now we have a clean `School_Number` field that will match up with our `CAMPUS` field in the CSTUD datasets, once we rename it.

 ### Rename School Number

-Lastly, we have to rename the `School_Number` column to `CAMPUS` so we can match them later.
+Lastly, we have to rename the `School Number` column to `CAMPUS` so we can match them later.
 They have to exactly the same, capitalization and everything.

 - Since we are only changing one file, the easiest way to make this change is to double-click on the column name and change it.